 Eliminate extra cards until you’re down to two or three.
-Initially, this may lower your credit score, however, I think in the long run you’re doing yourself a favor.
-Fewer cards mean fewer sources of money to spend, more limits, and hopefully, it’ll be easier to keep track of where your money is going.
+Initially, this may lower your credit score; however, you’re doing yourself a favor in the long run.
+Fewer cards mean fewer sources of money to spend, more limits, and hopefully, it’ll be easier to track where your money is going.

-Have a goal to pay off your cards each month in full – don’t carry a balance.
+Have a goal to pay off your cards each month – don’t carry a balance.
 This will stop you from overcharging and potentially save you a ton in interest payments.

 Stop Using Credit Cards

 Make a list of the things that matter to you most.
-In order to get the most out of your money, you need to be spending wisely.
+To get the most out of your money, you need to be spending wisely.
 This means doing what is best for you and not for the sake of looking good to your neighbors.

 If there’s any part of your life where you should be comparing…it’s in the cost of the items you buy, especially the big-ticket or fancier purchases.

 Shop around before you buy anything and compare prices.
-This takes some time, but can be so worth it!
-Looking for good deals can go a long way towards saving you money, can help you stop spending money necessarily, and give every dollar you spend that much more value.
-Remember, that whatever you’re looking to purchase, upgrading your lifestyle doesn’t have to be expensive.
+This takes some time, but it can be so worth it!
+Looking for good deals can go a long way towards saving you money, can help you stop spending money unnecessarily, and give every dollar you spend that much more value.
+Remember that whatever you’re looking to purchase, upgrading your lifestyle doesn’t have to be expensive.

-Some examples of day to day things you need and are allowed to spend include gas, groceries, and paying the bills.
+Some examples of day-to-day things you need and are allowed to spend include gas, groceries, and paying the bills.
 Beyond that, you are not to use cash or your credit cards.
-This means no eating out, no going out for drinks, no shopping for clothes or new shoes, no going to the movies or renting movies.
+This means no eating out, no going out for drinks, no shopping for clothes or new shoes, and no going to the movies or renting movies.

 This may seem extreme, and like with any problem, the first few days are tough.
 As time goes on, however, it becomes easier to follow your frugal living rules.
-You’ll also come to realize what you miss the most, what you can actually live without, which purchases make your life easier, and which ones don’t add any value.
-(Plus, you’ll be forced to be creative in how you spend your time by looking for free things to do – think of the possibilities!)
+You’ll also realize what you miss the most, what you can live without, which purchases make your life easier, and those that don’t add any value.
+(Plus, you’ll be forced to be creative in spending your time by looking for free things to do – think of the possibilities!)

 Your Spending Mindset

-Getting rid of bad money habits and developing good money habits requires developing a certain mindset.
-There are a lot of factors that can influence how you think about and treat money, and I think a lot of that comes from how you’re raised.
-However, there are certain universal practices that can help you save money, reduce spending, and improve your ability to invest and stay out of debt.
+Getting rid of bad money habits and developing good money habits requires developing a certain money mindset.
+Many factors can influence how you think about and treat money, and I think a lot of that comes from how you’re raised.
+However, certain universal practices can help you save money, reduce spending, and improve your ability to invest and stay out of debt.

-If you struggle with excess spending, or can’t seem to save, it’s time to re-evaluate your mindset and how you think about money.
+If you struggle with excess spending or can’t seem to save, it’s time to re-evaluate your mindset and how you think about money.
 It’s also important to recognize what motivates you in your spending.
-If you’re trying to keep up with the Jones’ or spending is an emotional high for you, then you have to think about where that comes from, for you.
+If you’re trying to keep up with the Jones’ or spending is an emotional high for you, then you have to think about where that comes from.

-All of this isn’t to say that you can’t spend for fun, or allow yourself little luxuries.
+All this isn’t to say that you can’t spend for fun or allow yourself little luxuries.
 You definitely can.
 It’s just important to remember that there are things you need to do first before you splurge or treat yourself.

 The road to success is not easy, but it is definitely worth it.

-Everyone’s relationship with money is different and each person also has different priorities in life in regards to what they prefer to spend their money on.
+Everyone’s relationship with money is different, and each person also has different priorities in life regarding what they prefer to spend their money on.
 There’s no right or wrong way to treat yourself; there’s no right or wrong answer to having fun.
-However, I think there is a such thing as overspending.
-The idea with this post is to know how much you’re willing to spend because there is usually a more affordable alternative (on the same note, to save for something that you can’t immediately afford).
+However, there is such a thing as overspending.
+The idea of this post is to know how much you’re willing to spend because there is usually a more affordable alternative (on the same note, to save for something that you can’t immediately afford).

-Also, I don’t think higher price necessarily means higher quality.
-I’m a bargain hunter myself, but I look for the quality of the items and experiences I purchase as well as the price.
+Also, I don’t think a higher price necessarily means higher quality.
+As a bargain hunter myself, I look for the quality of the items and experiences I purchase as well as the price.
 Each person sees value differently, so again this will differ.
-All I want to do is encourage everyone to figure that out about themselves – figure out what really matters to you, where you find value, and know what your limits are.
+I want to encourage everyone to figure that out about themselves – figure out what matters to you, where you find value, and know your limits.